imp0s/onsend/README.md

-# Word Attachment Cleaner on Send
+# Email Safety Checker

-This project contains an Outlook on-send add-in that inspects outgoing messages for Word attachments.
-When a `.docx` file is found, the add-in prompts the sender to remove metadata (e.g., author fields) and comments before delivery.
-If accepted, the attachments are cleaned and replaced; if declined, the message sends unmodified.
+This project contains an Outlook on-send add-in that blocks emails with attachments and prevents sending to recipients outside your domain.

 ## Project layout

-- `src/`: JavaScript sources for the add-in runtime and attachment cleanup helpers.
+- `src/`: JavaScript sources for the add-in runtime and configuration.
-- `public/`: Dialog assets for user confirmation.
+- `public/`: Assets loaded by the add-in runtime.
 - `manifest/manifest.xml`: Mail add-in manifest configured for the item-send event.
 - `.github/workflows/ci.yml`: GitHub Actions workflow to build and test.
-- `tests/`: Unit tests for the document cleanup utilities.
+- `tests/`: Unit tests for the safety helpers.

 ## Prerequisites